 Metal Casting

-Metal casting forms metal parts by pouring molten alloy into molds, enabling complex geometries and large parts with relatively low per‑part cost at volume.
+Metal casting forms near-net-shape metal parts by pouring molten alloy into molds, enabling complex geometries and large sizes with moderate tolerances and tooling-driven economics.

 Overview